Working together to create an equitable and economically stable Mahoning Valley

 In 2025, the Wean Foundation will sponsor the Pay Equity Collective, a six-month cohort led by Loftis Partners offering tailored guidance and coaching on pay equity practices for nonprofits.
 The experience includes a mix of in-person and virtual sessions as well as 1:1 coaching.

-The Pay Equity Collective is designed for nonprofit leaders who are interested in promoting pay equity practices within their organizations and communities.
+This opportunity is designed for Warren and Youngstown area nonprofits interested in promoting pay equity practices within their organizations and communities.
 Pay equity is about ensuring employees are compensated fairly, regardless of their race, ethnicity, gender identity, age, or other characteristics.
 It’s about more than simply paying the same for the same job and considers ways to support the ability of all employees to thrive.
 Want to learn more about how you can support pay equity and organizational sustainability at the same time?
 This opportunity is for you.
+Up to two senior level staff from six nonprofit organizations will be selected to participate.

-More information on how to apply will be coming soon.
 Please email questions to capacitybuilding@weanfoundation.org.

 Resident Engagement Grant Prerequisite Workshops

-Fall 2025 Resident Engagement Grant Workshops
+Upcoming Resident Engagement Grant Workshops

 women working outside

-Since 2017, nearly 1,000 Mahoning Valley residents have participated in one of the Wean Foundation-sponsored REI trainings.
+Join us for this dynamic, in-person two-day workshop designed to develop the capacity of participants to better understand racism in its institutional and structural forms.
+Since 2017, over 1,000 Mahoning Valley residents have participated in one of the Wean Foundation-sponsored REI trainings.
 The sessions are coordinated by ThirdSpace Action Lab, a Cleveland-based racial equity consultancy, and administered by the Racial Equity Institute of Greensboro, North Carolina.

 The Cohort focuses on cultivating key competencies that are vital for personal and programmatic leadership, including:

-• Transformational and Inclusive Leadership Skills
+• Transformational and inclusive leadership skills

-• Strategic Thinking and Planning
+• Strategic thinking and planning

-• Financial Management and Fundraising
+• Financial management and fundraising

-• Team Building and Cohesion
+• Team building and cohesion

-• Board Governance and Compliance
+• Board governance and compliance

-This initiative represents the Wean Foundation’s ongoing dedication to empowering leaders who can create inclusive environments, drive organizational success and significantly enhance the quality of life in the Mahoning Valley.
+The goal of the Fellowship is to increase Black, Hispanic and Latinx leadership within the Mahoning Valley nonprofit sector.
+The initiative represents the Wean Foundation’s ongoing dedication to empowering leaders who can create inclusive environments, drive organizational success and significantly enhance the quality of life in the Mahoning Valley.

 We have an incubator program for nonprofits whose values and strategic priorities align with our own.
-Boost your organization’s capacity through resources, programming and office space in our building.
+Boost your organization’s capacity through resources, leadership development programming and office space in our building.
 Email us for more information.

 By attending Wean Foundation events, you consent to the capture of your image, likeness and voice through photography, videography and recordings for ethical and discretionary use, distribution, and/or reproduction by the Wean Foundation.